redox-os/book/src/porting-applications.md

 The `cmake` package is the build system (build tool) while the `libssl-dev` package is the library (OpenSSL) linker objects (`.a` and `.so` files), the Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle shared objects).

-You would need to create a recipe of the `libssl-dev` package and add in the `build.dependencies` data type of your `recipe.toml` file, while the `cmake` package would need to be installed on your system.
+You would need to create a recipe of the `libssl-dev` package and add in the `build.dependencies` data type of your `recipe.toml` file, while the `cmake` package would need the `cmake` Cookbook template.

 Dependencies added in the `build.dependencies` data type can be dynamically linked (if the `DYNAMIC_INIT` function is used) or statically linked (if the `DYNAMIC_INIT` function is not used), while dependencies added in the `package.dependencies` data type will be installed by the build system installer or package manager.